NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

   intel-oneapi/2022.0.2

 A recommended workaround to this issue is to either module unload cray-libsci or use another intel compiler.

-- Executables from C3/C4 not working on C5

-The C3/C4 and C5 nodes have different interconnects.
-The C3/C4 and C5 clusters are not binary compatible.
-Binaries compiled for C3/C4 will not execute on C5.
-Likewise, executables compiled for C5 will not run on C3/C4.
-Attempting to run an incompatible binary on C3, C4, or C5 will produce an error.

 **Site Specific Documentation for C5**